lastrat/Darling_Airline/README.md

 5. Create a pull request describing your changes.

 ## Contact
-For questions or support, please contact us from our various github account Thank you for using Darling Airline Flight Management System!
+For questions or support, please contact us from our various github account.
+Thank you for using Darling Airline Flight Management System!